qwikverse/vscode-qwik-snippets/README.md

 | `q-useOnDocument`            | Add an event on specific event on document.                          |
 | `q-useOnWindow`              | Add an event on specific event on window.                            |
 ### Stores
+>Qwik tracks application state for two reasons:
+>
+> 1. To serialize data when the application pauses on the server, and deserialize as the application resumes on the client.
+>
+> 1. To create subscriptions on stores so that Qwik knows which components to re-render.
+If Qwik didn't track subscriptions, it would have to re-render the whole application - which would defeat the purpose of lazy-loading.

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-useStore`                | Add useStore()                       |
 | `q-component-with-store-and-props` | Qwik component with props and store   |
 ### Props
+>Web applications are built up from components in the same way that general applications are built up from functions.
+>
+> Composing functions would not be very useful if you couldn't pass in parameters.
+In the same way that functions have parameters, components have "props".
+A component uses props to pass data to its children components.

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-component-with-props`     | Qwik component with props           |
 ### Reactivity
+> Reactivity is a key component of Qwik.
+Reactivity allows Qwik to track which components are subscribed to which state.
+This information enables Qwik to invalidate only the relevant component on state change, which minimizes the number of components that need to be re-rendered.
+Without reactivity, a state change would require re-rendering from the root component, which would force the whole component tree to be eagerly downloaded.

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-useSignal`                | useSignal() declaration             |
 | `q-useWatch`                 | useWatch$() function hook          |
 | `q-useResource`              | useResource$() declaration          |
 ### Context
+> Use context to pass data to child components without explicitly passing it through components (known as prop drilling).
+Context is useful to share data that is needed throughout the application components.
+For example styling information, application state, or currently logged-in user.

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-createContext`   |     This creates a serializable ID for the context.
 Make sure that this id is unique within your application       |
 | `q-useContextProvider`   |     At a parent component call this method to publish the context value.
 All children (and grandchildren) that are descendants of this component will be able to retrieve the context.       |
 | `q-useContext`   |     To retrieve the context and use it in any component.       |
 ### Lifecycle Hooks
+> Qwik is resumable.
+Resumability means that the application starts up on the server and then the application is transferred to the client.
+On the client, the application continues execution from where it left off.
+The implication of this is that a component may be created on the server and destroyed on the client.
+This means that the component's `useMount$()` method may execute on the server but its `useCleanup$()` method may execute on the client.
+>
+> When using lifecycle hooks, you must adhere to the following rules:
+> - They can only be called in `component$`
+> - They can only be called at the root level of a function / arrow function context, not inside of branches or conditional blocks
+> - They can only be called from another `use*$` method, allowing for composition

 | Snippet                      | Purpose                                                              |
 | ---------------------------- | -------------------------------------------------------------------- |
 | `q-useMount`                 | `useMount$()` function hook.
 Hook that executes a callback when the component is mounted into the rendering tree.                           |